Arnab-ace29/AlgoTrading-BoT/stocks_fundamental_scraper/README.md

 4. **Optionally rotate proxies** - drop one proxy per line into `proxies.txt`, then run with `--proxy-file proxies.txt` to spread traffic across endpoints you control.
 5. **Persist results** - drop `--disable-mongo` and the scraper will upsert into `balance sheet`, `cash flow`, `profit loss`, `quarters`, and `ratios` collections in the target DB.
 6. **Rerun without data loss** - re-launching the script adds new periods while keeping historical rows intact, thanks to the upsert keys.
+7. **Let the freshness queue run** - the scraper stores `updated_at` per company and automatically runs unseen or oldest tickers before recently scraped ones.

 > Tip: combine `--limit` with `--results-dir ./snapshots` during testing to inspect the JSON output without polluting Mongo.